tcsawyer/tcsawyer.github.io/cv.md

 #### Peer Reviewed Articles

+"Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851."
+Forthcoming (2023). _Studies in the Age of Chaucer_.

 "Bookish Brains and Visionary Learning in the _Apocalypsis goliae episcopi_."
 Forthcoming (Fall 2022). _ELH_.

-"Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851."
-Forthcoming (2023). _Studies in the Age of Chaucer_.

-“Poetics of Purgation in Seamus Heaney’s ‘Station Island’ Sequence,” Accepted pending revisions. _Philological Quarterly_.
+“Poetics of Purgation in Seamus Heaney’s ‘Station Island’ Sequence,” Forthcoming (Spring 2021). _Philological Quarterly_.

 #### Book Reviews